 With respect to caregiving, marginalized parents are more likely to rely on their neighbors, relatives, or friends for childcare than non-marginalized groups.
-They are also relatively less likely to have a parent providing childcare or to rely on a facility or hired caregiver.
-This is consistent with the relative expenses of these childcare options, with facilities and hired caregiving imposing direct financial costs and parental childcare imposing an opportunity cost to the parent that can no longer work if serving as a primary caregiver.
-A 2021 study of informal women workers in Kwazulu-Natal found that women often returned to work soon after giving birth because of financial responsibilities.
-Most women preferred to leave their babies with family members as the most convenient, low-cost option.
-22
+They are also relatively less likely than those with higher SES to have a parent providing childcare or to rely on a facility or hired caregiver.
+This is consistent with the evidence regarding the relatively higher costs of these childcare options, with facilities and hired caregiving imposing direct financial costs and parental childcare imposing an opportunity cost to the parent that can no longer work if serving as a primary caregiver.
+A 2021 study of informal women workers in Kwazulu-Natal, for example, found that women often returned to work soon after giving birth because of financial responsibilities.
+Most women preferred to leave their babies with family members as the most convenient, low-cost option.27